-How to prepare: Prior to the meeting, make sure to check your degree audit (DARS) to make sure it is accurate.
+How to prepare: Prior to the meeting, check your degree audit (DARS) to make sure it is accurate.
 Things to look for include grades of X or I; FSTDY credits; and transfer credits that have not been assigned to requirement areas.
 The Final Year Residence Requirement must also be met.
 All requirements must be listed on the DARS as completed at the time of graduation or the student will not graduate.

-Minors: It is the student’s responsibility to meet all requirements if they have a minor or drop the minor before graduation.
+Minors: It is the student’s responsibility to meet all requirements if they have a minor or to drop the minor before graduation.

 What to expect: The graduation application is the department’s recommendation to the University for you to earn your degree.
 Your degree is ultimately granted by the UW Office of Graduation & Academic Records (UW Office of the Registrar).
-If you will graduate with a double major or double degree, you must submit a a Graduation Application with the other department as well.
+If you will graduate with a double major or double degree, you must submit a Graduation Application with the other department as well.
 After your Graduation Application Meeting you will receive an email from the Graduation & Academic Records Office (Office of the Registrar).
 Read this email carefully for important details, and then confirm your graduation application.
 Until you confirm using this email you have not completed the application to graduate.
 You can confirm that your application to graduate has been received and posted by checking your DARS.

 Information about graduation, UW commencement and diplomas: Application for Graduation